-- (xix) Approval, with the previous report from the Audit and Control Committee, of the financial information that, due to its condition as listed company, the Company should periodically make public. - (xx) Approval of the annual budget - (xxi) Definition of the structure of the Group of companies of which the Company is the dominant company. - (xxii) Approval of all types of investments or operations that due to their elevated amounts or special characteristics are strategic or have special tax risk, except when their approval corresponds to the General Meeting. - (xxiii) Determination of the Company tax strategy, the approval, with the previous report from the Audit and Control Committee, of the incorporation or acquisition of shares of special purpose entities or those resident in countries or territories considered tax havens, as well as the approval of any other analogue transactions or operations that, due to their complexity, could undermine the Company and Group transparency. - (xxiv) Approval, with the previous report from the Audit and Control Committee of the operations that the Company or companies of its group perform with Directors, in terms established by Law, or when the authorization corresponds to the Board of Directors, with shareholders holding (individually or in concert with others) a significant stake, including shareholders represented in the Board of Directors of the Company or of other companies forming part of the same group or with persons related to them (Related Party Transactions).
+- (xix) Approval, with the previous report from the Audit and Control Committee, of the financial information that, due to its condition as listed company, the Company should periodically make public. - (xx) Approval of the annual budget - (xxi) Definition of the structure of the Group of companies of which the Company is the dominant company. - (xxii) Approval of all types of investments or operations that due to their elevated amounts or special characteristics are strategic or have special tax risk, except when their approval corresponds to the General Meeting. - (xxiii) Determination of the Company tax strategy, the approval, with the previous report from the Audit and Control Committee, of the incorporation or acquisition of shares of special purpose entities or those resident in countries or territories considered tax havens, as well as the approval of any other analogue transactions or operations that, due to their complexity, could undermine the Company and Group transparency. - (xxiv) Approval, with the previous report from the Audit and Control Committee of the operations which that the Company or companies of its group perform with Directors, in terms established by Law are, or when the authorization corresponds to the Board of Directors, with shareholders holding (individually or in concert with others) a significant stake, including shareholders represented in the Board of Directors of the Company or of other companies forming part of the same group or with persons related to them (Related Party Transactions) in accordance with Article 38 of these Regulations, except in those cases in which such competence is legally attributed to the General Shareholders' Meeting.
 The operations that simultaneously meet the following three characteristics will be exempt from the need of this approval: - a. they are performed pursuant to contracts with standardized conditions and applied in mass to a large amount of clients; - b. they are performed at prices or rates, generally established by the party acting as the provider of the relevant good or service; and - c. their amount does not exceed one per cent (1%) of the annual revenue of the Company. - 5.
 The Board of Directors cannot delegate the powers and duties contained in the previous section 4, or any other powers or duties that may be considered as non delegable by the applicable regulations.
 Nevertheless, when circumstances of duly justified urgencies concur, the decisions corresponding to the subjects previously mentioned as non-delegable may be adopted by delegated persons or bodies, with the exception of those indicated in sections (ii) to (xvi), both included, of the previous section 4, which could not be delegated under any circumstance.